ACz-UniBi/guidelines-institutional-thematic-repositories/docs/introduction.rst

 In comparison with previous versions of the Guidelines, this version introduces the following major changes:

-* convering of FAIR principles
+* covering of FAIR principles elements
 * proof of concept: enhancement of provenance information of with repositoryId's and repositoryName's for Aggregators
 * an application profile and schema based on Dublin Core and DataCite incl. a new OAI-metadataPrefix
 * support of identifier schemes for authors, organizations, funders, scholarly resources